manniru/Benjamin/README.md

 # Installation

 1. If this is your first time using Benjamin, You need to train a model from your voice.
-Please follow [NATO.md](https://github.com/bijanbina/Benjamin/blob/master/NATO.md) to create one.
+Please follow [Train_Linux.md](https://github.com/bijanbina/Benjamin/blob/master/Docs/Train_Linux.md) or [Train_Windows.md](https://github.com/bijanbina/Benjamin/blob/master/Docs/Train_Windows.md) to create one.
 2. Build BaTool.
 Follow [INSTALL.md](https://github.com/bijanbina/Benjamin/blob/master/INSTALL.md) guide
 * Only use release source code or commit that tagged with `stable version`. the main branch is in development and may not work.